 - The running of scripts in any language you need

-We'll cover Octopus Runbooks in more detail starting next month, but in the meantime, check out our Runbooks documentation for more information.
+We cover Octopus Runbooks in more detail in our Runbooks series.

 Over the course of our series on Continuous Integration and build servers, we covered 2 great options in Jenkins and GitHub Actions.
 We looked at how they can help your teams and provided setup advice.

 We also explained how CI and CD are separate concepts solving different problems, yet are 2 sides of the same coin and combine for something greater.

 Finally, we offered insight into how Octopus can help complete your full CI/CD pipeline.
 But don’t just take our word for it, sign up for a free trial to see it in action for yourself.